 The Illinois Freedom of Information Act (FOIA) is designed to ensure that Illinois residents can obtain information about their government.
-As of January 1, 2010, key changes to the Freedom of Information Act took effect and made it easier for Illinois residents to hold government accountable.
+Key changes to the Freedom of Information Act have made it easier in recent years for Illinois residents to hold their state and local governments accountable.